 Cons

-This fridge has a small upper zone that users can set from 40 to 50 degrees Fahrenheit and a larger lower zone with a 50-to-66-degree Fahrenheit range.
+This beverage fridge has a small upper zone that users can set from 40 to 50 degrees Fahrenheit and a larger lower zone with a 50-to-66-degree Fahrenheit range.
 The compressor-based system is relatively quiet with powerful fans to keep the bottles cool.
 An LED display and digital controls make it easy to operate.

-Other comfort and design features on this unit include a stainless steel-trimmed, UV-protective, and reversible glass door, removable wood racks, and soft blue LED lighting.
+Other comfort and design features on this beverage cooler include a stainless steel-trimmed, UV-protective, and reversible glass door, removable wood racks, and soft blue LED lighting.
 A built-in carbon filter creates a barrier against odors and a safety lock wards against unauthorized access.
 It also has a temperature memory function: After a power outage, the wine fridge will “remember” its last settings.

 Product Specs